 You and your fiance may agree that you want to own a house in ten years.
 That is a long way out for someone who can’t budget enough Monday to buy a latte Tuesday.

 Start with a much smaller near-term objective.
 For instance, you might plan a long weekend getaway.
-Sit down with your partner and work out how much transportation, lodging, food, and other expenses will be.
+Sit down with your partner and work out how much transportation, lodging, food, and other expenses will be – you might get them their favorite perfume, chocolates, or even some True Pheromones to take with you in order to create the ultimate romantic mood.
 Then put money away each week to meet your goal.
 In addition, it helps to share your saving progress with your partner.

 Once, you have achieved a couple of small goals, it will be time to move on to bigger ones.

 Questions the newly webs should ask themselves include: